johnmartindev/threejs-journey/study-notes.md

 - Used to put a colour on every visible pixel of the geometry.
 - The algorithms used to do this are called "shaders".
-- To use set opacity or to use an alpha map, we also have to set the `transparent` property to `true`.
+- To set opacity or to use an alpha map, we also have to set the `transparent` property to `true`.
 - We can use the `side` property to limit the visibility of face sides. `FrontSide` (default), `BackSide`, or `DoubleSide`.
 - Try to avoid `DoubleSide` where possible as it's more GPU intensive.
 - "Normals" are information that contains the direction of the outside of the face.